 We think WOU can do better by you, our hard-working faculty.
 Your WOUFT bargaining team will develop a counterproposal in the upcoming weeks.
-In fact, we have team meetings scheduled for the next two Fridays (April 30 and May 7th).
-If you have questions, ideas, or concerns please contact me or your bargaining team representative.
+If you have questions, ideas, or concerns please contact your bargaining team representative.
 Your voices are important.

-Our next full bargaining session is scheduled for May 18th and we have another scheduled in June and in July.
+Our next full bargaining session will be scheduled for late June or July.

-New Letters of Agreement!
-Click on the appropriate link below to download the Donated Leave Bank LOA or the latest COVID-19 LOA.
+Recent Letters of Agreement: Click on the appropriate link below to download the Donated Leave Bank LOA or the latest COVID-19 LOA.